Sam Stent, tax advisory manager highlights a tax issue which may affect investors and traders in cryptocurrency.

 Stamp Duty considerations should also be borne in mind when it comes to using cryptocurrency to pay for shares or to purchase land or property.
 As the tokens amount to “money’s worth”, the transactions can fall within the SDRT and SDLT charging provisions.

 HMRC recognises that cryptocurrencies and the technologies behind them will continue to evolve and that consequently, so will the tax rules.
-It is essential therefore that tax professionals adopt an agile approach to advice in this area, and that individuals talk to their tax adviser to check if they need to pay tax on any transactions made in this currency.
+Accordingly, at Scrutton Bland we are adopting an agile approach when it comes to advice in this area.